aws-samples/aws-elemental-mediatailor-tools/Workshops/InsertingAdMarkers/README.md

 1. Choose `Python 3.7` for your runtime.

 1. For the execution role, choose `Use an existing role`.
 In the existing role dropdown, choose the role that the CloudFormation created for you named `simple-live-MediaLiveModuleS-MediaLiveResourceRole-[random-string]`.

+	If you've created your channels and IAM roles manually by following other tutorials, choose the IAM role you've created that gave Lambda rights to use MediaLive.

 	![alt](lambda_config.png)